A short quiz, shall we?

 For online brokers, impeccable reputation and good reviews are key to success.
 Almost all websites have areas where people can leave comments describing their personal attitude to a provider and its services.

-In addition, search for independent reviews written by investment advisors of financial analysts that provide deep insight in all the ins and outs of a company.
+In addition, search for independent reviews written by investment advisors of financial analysts that provide deep insight into all the ins and outs of a company.

 If you are not prone to believe someone’s opinion on money issues, here’s a checklist for your own CDD check: